danielochuba/awesome-books-es6-mr/README.md

 If you like this project you can give me a star

 ## 🙏 Acknowledgments <a name="acknowledgements">
- </a><p>I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.</p>
+### I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.

 ## 📝 License <a name="license"></a>